-Before moving onto the principle of the oxidase test, we should have some idea of the following terms like:
+Before moving into the principle of the oxidase test, we must know the meaning of the following terms:

 TMPD oxidase reagent

-It is also popular by the name of “Wruster’s blue” reagent, which is incompatible with the active oxidizing agent.
-TMPD reagent works as a redox reagent that detects the presence of cytochrome-c oxidase in the electron transport chain.
-It also acts as an artificial donor, passes electron to the cytochrome-c complex.
+It is also popular by the name of the “Wruster’s blue” reagent, which is incompatible with the active oxidizing agents.
+TMPD reagent works as a redox reagent that ascertains the presence of cytochrome-c oxidase in the electron transport chain.
+It also serves as an artificial donor, which passes the electron to the cytochrome-c complex.

-The principle of oxidase test depends upon the mechanism of “Oxidation reaction”, where the organisms possessing cytochrome oxidase enzyme can oxidize the TMPD reagent into end products like blue-coloured complex (Indophenol) and water.
-Generally, this test differentiates microorganisms into two specific groups, namely oxidase-positive and oxidase negative.
+The principle of oxidase test depends upon the mechanism of oxidation reaction, in which the organisms possessing cytochrome oxidase enzyme can oxidize the TMPD reagent into the end products like blue-coloured complex (Indophenol) and water.

 To perform the oxidase test, we need:

-In this method, saturate the Whatman’s no.1 filter paper in the 1% N, N, N-tetramethyl p-phenylenediamine dihydrochloride reagent.
-After that, subject the filter paper to the process of freeze-drying, and later keep it in a screw cap bottle under dark place.
-While experimenting, take out the filter paper and moisten it with some distilled water.
-Place the filter paper in a Petri dish and prepare bacterial smear over it.
-At last, note down the observation result, for any changes in the colour of filter paper.
+Subsequently, take out the filter paper and moisten it with some distilled water.
+Afterwards, place the filter paper in a Petri dish and prepare a bacterial smear over it.
+At last, note down the observation result for any changes in the colour of the filter paper.

-In this method, take the filter paper discs infused with the oxidase reagent, and directly rub the culture of test organism via a wooden applicator.
+In this method, take the filter paper discs infused with the oxidase reagent and directly rub the culture of the test organism via a wooden applicator.
 At last, observe the filter paper for the appearance of a blue-purplish colour.

 It is a very convenient method and a single step procedure, which involves the addition of TMPD oxidase reagent over the suspected colonies.

-It is a simple procedure, which involves dipping of the sterile cotton swab in the solution of 1% TMPD reagent.
-Then gently touch the cotton swab over the suspected colony and look for any colour changes in the swab’s bud.
+It is a simple procedure that involves dipping of the sterile cotton swab in the solution of 1% TMPD reagent.
+Afterwards, gently touch the cotton swab over the suspected colony and look for any colour changes in the swab’s bud.

-In this method, prepare nutrient broth media and pour up to 4.5ml into the test tube.
-Then inoculate the test organism and incubate for at least 24-48 hours at 35 degrees Celsius.
-After incubation, add oxidase reagent (0.2ml) into the culture tube and shake vigorously.
-At last, look at the culture tubes for the appearance of a bluish-purple colour.
+In this method, prepare nutrient broth media and pour up to 4.5 ml into the test tube.
+Then, inoculate the test organism and incubate for at least 24-48 hours at 35 degrees Celsius.

-- Positive: Confirms by the appearance of intense deep bluish-purple colour within 10 sec.
+- Positive: Intense deep bluish-purple colour develops within 10 seconds.

-- Delayed positive: Confirms by the appearance of intense deep bluish-purple colour after 10 sec.
+- Delayed positive: Intense deep bluish-purple colour develops after 10 seconds.

-- Negative: Confirms by no colour change by the addition of oxidase reagent.
+- Negative: No colour change occurs by the addition of an oxidase reagent.

-Oxidase test is used to determine the existence of cytochrome oxidase enzyme within the electron transport chain of mitochondria.
-It also differentiates organisms into oxidase-positive and oxidase negative, based on the presence of cytochrome oxidase in the electron transport system.
+Oxidase test ascertains the existence of cytochrome oxidase enzyme within the electron transport chain of mitochondria.
+It discriminates the organisms into oxidase-positive and oxidase negative, based on the presence of cytochrome oxidase in the electron transport system.

-As, cytochrome oxidase is found in the aerobic bacteria, and is a part of the aerobic respiratory chain.
-So, it also distinguishes aerobic organisms from the facultative aerobes, strict and facultative anaerobes.
-Oxidase test is useful in the speciation, as it differentiates Pseudomonas from other related species.
+Aerobic bacteria possess cytochrome oxidase that constitutes a part of the aerobic respiratory chain.
+Thus, the oxidase test also distinguishes aerobic organisms from the facultative aerobes, strict and facultative anaerobes.
+Oxidase test is useful in speciation, as it differentiates Pseudomonas from other related species.